renchanting/renchanting/readme.md

 also some extra stuffs (mostly just stuff 2 know before interacting): </br>
 proshippers can interact, but pleaase don't expect us to want to be friends. we'll respect you if you respect us. </br>
 we don't care if people take inspiration from our ponies! do whatever u want. though preferably no **heavy** inspiration </br>
-we play a pirated version of tboi wrath of the lamb on our school chromebook and cant even get to mom without it breaking </br>
+we finally bought tboi rebirth and we've beaten mom. don't kill us anymore please? </br>
-that isn't important i just wanted it to be known. we are worlds worst isaac player
+that last one isn't important but we wanted to update. we are still gonna play the original on our school chromebook for fun